sguox002/leetcode/leetcode-all.md

 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

+<<-1011	Capacity To Ship Packages Within D Days    		59.3%	Medium	->>

+<<-1044	Longest Duplicate Substring    		31.8%	Hard
+give string, duplicated substring (2 or more times).
+The occurrences may overlap. return the longest substring. binary search with rolling hash. use binary power to speed the calculation. be sure to check collision ->>

 <<-1060	Missing Element in Sorted Array    		54.5%	Medium
 find the kth missing number start from the leftmost binary search!!